 If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock after this offering.
-As of March 31, 2020, our historical net tangible book value (deficit) was \$ million, or \$ per share of common stock.
+As of March 31, 2020, our historical net tangible book value (deficit) was \$(38.5) million, or \$(150.17) per share of common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and the carrying value of our convertible preferred stock, which is not included in stockholders' deficit.
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) shares of common stock outstanding as of March 31, 2020.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by 256,548 shares of common stock outstanding as of March 31, 2020.

-Our pro forma net tangible book value as of March 31, 2020 was \$ million, or \$ per share of common stock, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of our common stock upon the completion of this offering.
+Our pro forma net tangible book value as of March 31, 2020 was \$139.5 million, or \$6.14 per share of common stock, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 22,460,076 shares of our common stock upon the completion of this offering (including 849,361 shares of common stock issuable upon settlement of a 6% accruing dividend on certain shares of our preferred stock into common stock).
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2020, after giving effect to such conversion.

-After giving further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$ million, or \$ per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to our issuance and sale of 10,586,316 shares of our common stock in this offering at an initial public offering price of \$19.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$323.5 million, or \$9.71 per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of March 31, 2020 \$ Increase per share attributable to the conversion of preferred stock Pro forma net tangible book value per share as of March 31, 2020, before giving effect to this offering Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$
+Initial public offering price per share \$19.00 Historical net tangible book value (deficit) per share as of March 31, 2020 \$(150.17) Increase per share attributable to the conversion of preferred stock 156.31 Pro forma net tangible book value per share as of March 31, 2020, before giving effect to this offering 6.14 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering 3.57 Pro forma as adjusted net tangible book value per share after giving effect to this offering 9.71 Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$ 9.29